 Organizing the Center Console

-This is my favorite way that I have found to organize the area between the 2 seats.
+This is my favorite way that I have found to organize the area between the 2 car seats (usually where the car’s cup holders are).
 I found this clear acrylic organizer at Dollar Tree!
-It fits all of my things perfectly and it actually stays looking this nice, all of the time and it is so easy to find things.
+It fits all of my things perfectly and it actually stays looking this nice all of the time.
+Plus, it is so easy to find things.

 Another way you could organize your center console is through pouches.
 It will take a bit more effort to remember what is in each pouch, but this is another great way to help keep things organized.